georgialoper/strongly-typed-css-stirtrek-2023/pages/vanilla-extract/4_styleVariants.md

 click

-now we see that the only properties in our variants are those that actually contain differing styles -->
+now we see that the only properties defined in our variants are those that actually contain differing styles -->

 ---